makmula/phasethree/README.md

 ## Recommendations

-**Decision tree:** We recommend using our Decision tree model because of how well it our recall responded.
-With this we can predict with a high degree of confidence which players have staying pro for 5 plus years.
+We recommend utilizing the Decision Tree for our task to eliminate unworthy candidates.
+Most of these players will not have a long career, and it is very important for our client to know clearly which players would not be a good financial investment if they'd like to run a successful business.

 ## Conclusion